Home > Destinations > 14 of the best things to do in Narbonne France in 24 hours

 Explore the beautiful city buildings

 Whilst not much remains of Narbonne’s Roman past, there are still many exquisite buildings.
 With so many beautiful buildings on display, it’s hard to have a favourite, but I knew the instant I saw this grand building that it would be hard to beat.
-Located right in the Town Square, the “Ladies of France” building was once a department store.
-In the mid-eighties, another Parisian favourite of mine, Galleries Lafayette bought the company.

 the most beautiful building in Narbonne - things to do in Narbonne France